 The clinical development, manufacturing, selling and marketing of our drug candidates are subject to extensive regulation by the FDA and other regulatory authorities in the United States, the European Union and elsewhere.
 These regulations also vary in important, meaningful ways from country to country.
-We are not permitted to market a potential drug in the United States until we receive approval of an NDA from the FDA.
+We are not permitted to market a potential drug in the United States until we receive approval of a New Drug Application, or NDA, from the FDA.
 We have not received an NDA approval from the FDA for any of our drug candidates.